Snake plants (Dracaena trifasciata) are admired among houseplants for their gorgeous slender foliage with yellow stripes.

 While they change their forms, you should keep the pot away from direct sunlight from day one.

-It’s good to place the pot 4-5 feet away from the window of your room and to keep the room temperature at 27 degrees Celsius.
+It’s good to place the pot 4-5 feet away from your room’s window and keep the temperature at 27°C.

 You will see the new young sprouts almost after 4 weeks.
-Sometimes, all these seeds do not change into sprouts, but most of them will.
+Sometimes, all these seeds do not change into sprouts, but most will.